BrettMayson/HEMTT/book/rhai/library/filesystem.md

 This is useful for modifying files with find-and-replace, or adding files to the build output, without the need for cleaning up after the build.

-When using the virtual files system, the `HEMTT_VFS` constant is available.
+When using the virtual file system, the `HEMTT_VFS` constant is available.
 It is used as the root path.

 **.hemtt/project.toml**